qzgeog/starter-academic/content/projects/projects.md

 weight = 10  # Order that this section will appear.

 title = "On-going Projects"
-subtitle = "Research projects that are active"
+subtitle = "Research projects active"

 [content]
   ## Page type to display.
 E.g. post, talk, or publication.